irssi/irssi/README.md

 if not open a bugreport on http://bugs.irssi.org or [send a mail to staff@irssi.org](mailto:staff@irssi.org)

-You can also contact the Irssi developers on #irssi @ EFnet, Freenode, IRCnet, Quakenet and Undernet.
+You can also contact the Irssi developers on #irssi on freenode.

-The IRCnet channel is for development related questions and discussions.